Rishabh523/Impledge_QA_SOLUTIONS/README.md

-# Automated Test Cases for Package Management System
+# AutomatedSourceCode Test Cases for Adding/Deleting a Package

 ## Overview:
 This Python script automates Test Case 01 (Add a package) and Test Case 02 (Delete a package) using Selenium WebDriver.
 The script navigates to the specified application URL, interacts with the web elements to perform the required actions, and then closes the browser.